cursor/mcp-servers/CONTRIBUTING.md

 ### Request a server

-Submit MCP servers via [server request template](https://github.com/your-username/mcp-servers/issues/new/choose).
+Submit MCP servers via the [Server Request Template](https://github.com/cursor/mcp-servers/issues/new?template=server-request.yml).
 All technical integration and testing is handled for you.

 This collection is curated.
 Servers must be useful to developers and work with professional development tools.